n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 ## 2023-09-21
 Added 1 mL 0.01 HCl to the samples from yesterday and let sit for 30 minutes.
 Doing column purification and filtration on these today.
+Blowing them down and then I will leave them under the fume hood in the rack.

 Starting another batch of 6 with acid hydrolysis.
 These are samples 86-W-3 through 80-W-2.
-One of the samples fell and shatterd, will need to be redone: 84-W-3
+One of the samples fell and shatterd, will need to be redone: 84-W-3 When these 5 have been blown down I will leave them in the fume hood NOT in a rack.